 - Water bottle and lots of water

-- Some sort of sealed container or bag for phones, wallets, cameras etc.
+- Some sort of sealed container or bag for phones, wallets, keys, cameras etc.

 - Things to AVOID - anything big, bulky, or heavy - they take up room in the boats - pack light and small - most guys wear shorts and a t-shirt that are quick dry, then bring a rain coat and rain pants.
 Big heavy coolers like Yeti's aren't needed for a one night trip.
 One decent cooler bag per boat is all we really need.